yurifernandes96/recommender_system_svd/README.md

-# Recommender System using SVD
+# Recommendation System using SVD
 A Python 3 collaborative filtering recommendation system based on Singular Value Decomposition (SVD).
 This is a work presented as a requirement to complete the course of Linear Albera (SME0142 - Álgebra Linear e Aplicações - ICMC USP).

 The dataset used in this work can be found [here](https://grouplens.org/datasets/movielens/20m/).